 Black Dog Cafe

 I loved Tallahassee, even with that inescapable, awful, and sticky heat.
 It’s been a year and a half since I left.
 When I close my eyes and think about my stay, I smile.
 I learned a lot about myself back there.
-As I said in previous entries, I wanted to make friends.
-But there’s something that I didn’t say before: when you’re in a different country, you’re constantly imagining how your life would be if you actually lived there.
+As I’ve said before, I like to make friends.
+But what I haven’t said is that when you’re in a different country, you’re constantly imagining living there for good.

-I wanted to do things that would make me feel like one of them, one of them Tallahassians.
-They have a beautiful city.
-It has its ups and downs, like any city.
-It has beautiful landscapes, parks, lakes and some scary neighborhoods where the stores are closed by 8 p.m.
-It is exactly like any other place on earth, with the same extraordinary condition that only travelers can possess: being a complete stranger.
-When you’re strange, no one remembers your name (said a certain lizard king).
-So I wanted some people to know my name.
+Being here, I wanted to behave just like a Tallahassian.
+They have a beautiful city with ups and downs, just like any other city.
+There are beautiful landscapes, parks, lakes, and equally some scary neighborhoods where the stores close by 8pm.
+It is like anywhere else on Earth that’s not home.
+So, you’re a complete stranger.
+And when you’re strange, no one remembers your name (said a certain lizard king).
+I wanted some people to know my name.

 An Offbeat Discovery

-I believe it was Thursday, maybe Friday.
+It was a Thursday or maybe Friday.
 I remember because I was in the mood for some noise and a beer.
-I wanted to explore a little bit – just enough to find a cool place to hang.
-I’m not a fan of crowds.
-A club is not a place where I would be by myself, ever.
+That made me want to explore a little bit – just enough to find a cool place to hang.
+I am not a fan of crowds.
+A club is not a place I would be by myself, ever.
 I’m a bohemian kind of guy.
-I like to walk around while singing to myself.
-Well, correction, I love to walk while singing along to songs.
-And that’s what I did that day.
+This means I like to walk around while singing to myself.
+Well, correction, I love singing to myself.
+And that’s exactly what I was doing that day.

-My steps went down towards Gaines Street’s way.
-There was a family playing in a fountain; they looked happy.
-I’m a shy person, so I look a lot at the floor.
-It has its perks – sometimes I find interesting things just lying there.
-As I looked down, I saw a little green snake in the grass.
-Naturally, I’m scared of the dangerous ones, but typically I think they are beautiful.
+My steps took me down towards Gaines Street.
+A family played in a fountain; they looked happy.
+I’m a shy person, so I look a lot at the floor which does have its perks – sometimes I find interesting things just lying there.
+As I peered down on this occasion, I saw a little green snake in the grass.
+Naturally, I’m scared of the dangerous ones, but equally I think they’re beautiful too.
 So, I went after the little snake, conscious of his lack of venom due to his species.
 I followed him through grass that was large enough to hide it but short enough to walk in without any trouble.
 But soon, I lost him when the grass receded, and the asphalt reappeared.
 I looked up, and there it was: a little wooden house, painted in blue with purple details.

 The Best Things Are Hardest to Find

-“That’s a Led Zeppelin reference,” I thought, while my feet forced their way into the house.
-And then the magic happened.
-It was exactly the kind of place where I would like to hang out with my friends or girlfriend.
+“That’s a Led Zeppelin reference,” I thought to myself, while my feet forced their way into the house.
+It was magical, exactly the kind of place where I would like to hang out with my friends or girlfriend.
 It was a café that offered a bite to eat, a beer, an iced tea or a glass of wine.
 It had live music, which was great for a bohemian night out.
-It had amazing soda-pop (avocado pop is heavenly), board games, nice and tasteful decoration, and great music.
-The best part is that they put so much effort into bringing culture to people through literary nights, concert nights, and open mic nights.
+It had amazing soda-pop (avocado pop is heavenly), board games, nice and tasteful decoration, and that great music.
+They put so much effort into bringing culture to people through their literary nights, concert nights, and open mic nights.
 It was amazing!

 New Friends and New Experiences

-I made great friends in there.
-My friend César and I hung out there on my birthday, where I met Justin.
-He was a great guy with whom I shared really great talks about life, philosophy, poetry, people, music, and even a few stories about girlfriends.
-He’s great and I’m glad I got to meet him.
-I hope he’s doing great, now, wherever he is!
+I made some new friends there.
+My close pal César and I hung out there on my birthday, where we met Justin, a great guy who we talked to about philosophy, poetry, people, and music, and shared a few stories about girlfriends.
+I hope he’s doing great now, wherever he is!

-So please, if you travel, you have to find your own Black Dog Café: a place that creates a bond with the city or town that you’re visiting.
-A place that creates possibilities, anecdotes, friendships, laughs, and teachings.
-And please, if you’re in Tally, I strongly recommend visiting the Black Dog Cafe, in the Industrial District of Railroad Square, between FAMU Way and Gaines Street.
+You’ll find your own Black Dog Cafe on your travels: a place that creates a bond with the city or town you’re visiting.
+A locale that creates possibilities, anecdotes, friendships, laughs, and teachings.
+In Tally, that’s the Black Dog Cafe, in the Industrial District of Railroad Square, between FAMU Way and Gaines Street.
 And if Justin, Emile or Brittany are in there, taking care of business… tell them Carlos said hi.